Oktoberfest in San Diego - Prost!

 Carlsbad Rotary Oktoberfest

-Head to the Holiday Park in Carlsbad between 12pm and 10pm on Saturday, October 6.
+Head to the Holiday Park in Carlsbad between 12pm and 10pm on October 12th and 13th

 - Your hunger will be no more when you eat a traditional German dinner and finish your meal with a warm apple strudel for dessert.
 Of course, it wouldn't be Oktoberfest without endless amounts of beer and you’ll have plenty of the delicious beverage here.